jose-hirmas/fabchallenge4/README.md

 Be Creative
 Explore Design Boundaries
 Future Development

+As the interviews are getting done, I am getting fascinated by the stories, different people, and culture, so the next step is to prepare a mini documentary that can show “the stories behind brewing”.

 Long Term Dissemination Plan: It means how will you raise awareness of your project amongst the target group.
 The dissemination plan might answer questions such as: who is your project for, how is it funded, is there a license you chose or something else to protect intellectual properties of your project, is there a business plan, how would you fund scaling up, etc.